-- I. Evaluate tender responses the appropriate number of people (see below) will independently score and evaluate each bid, and then compare notes after completing their evaluations; records of decision making and moderation decisions will be kept - m.
-Notify suppliers and award the contract - n.
+I. Evaluate tender responses - the appropriate number of people (see below) will independently score and evaluate each bid, and then compare notes after completing their evaluations; records of decision making and moderation decisions will be kept

+- n.
 Finalise the contract (and advertise the award, if the contract was advertised in Contracts Finder or the Find a Tender Service (FTS) - o.
 Abandoning the tender process on very rare occasions we may need to halt the tender process.
 Should this occur, we will notify suppliers who are preparing their bids as soon as possible